mattermost-community/mattermost-plugin-welcomebot/README.md

 2. Modify your `config.json` file to include your Welcome Bot's messages and actions, under the `PluginSettings`.
 See below for an example of what this should look like.

+3. Please ensure that you go to **System Console > Site Configuration > Users and Teams** and verify the setting for **Enable users to open Direct Message channels with:**.
+If the value of this field is set to `Any member of the team`, you'll need to add the welcome bot manually to all the teams where it needs to be included.

 ## Usage

 To configure the Welcome Bot, edit your `config.json` file with a message you want to send to a user in the following format: